|

 part of Islam and like Sunnis.
 They accept it.
 We have succeeded."

-- Wine is Halal and is consumed in their masses where wine and bread are
+- Alawis consider wine as Halal and is consumed in their masses where

-consecrated and partaken of by the male initiates.
-The wine especially is
+wine and bread are consecrated and partaken of by the male initiates.
+The wine is

-considered to be the very essence of God ('Ali), trans-substantiated by the mass
+considered to be the very essence of God (Ali), trans-substantiated by the mass

 and offered to the believer.
 It is called "The Servant Of Light" ('Abd al-Nur).